 You can pay using the following methods:

-If the payments on account deadline falls over a weekend or bank holiday, then you need to make sure your payment reaches HMRC on the last working day before.
+If the payments on account deadline falls over a weekend or bank holiday, you need to make sure your payment reaches HMRC on the last working day before.

 Payment and cash planning